dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * `Thread.sleep(1000)` - force scheduler to suspend execution of current thread for specified amount of time (compare to yield which would suspend for brief moment, but ask scheduler to resume it ASAP)
 * wait - can be invoked only inside `synchronized` block, can be awaken by calling `notify/notifyAll`
 * join - call on other thread and make current thread wait until other thread finish execution
+    * you can run new thread with `start`, but if you want current thread to wait until new thread finished you call `join`

 Don’t confuse `Thread` `run` and `start` methods. `run` - run in the current thread, `start` - run in another thread.